jyanivaddi/ERA_V1/session_9/README.md

 =========================================================================

 ```
-The plots below show accuracy and loss computation over 19 epochs of training using all the three normalization methods described above.
-In our model, we used the group norm with 2 groups.
+The plots below show accuracy and loss computation over 30 epochs of training using batch normalization.

 ![metrics](doc/model_training.png)